dankraus/sendgrid-cfml/README.md

 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

+It'd be really, really terriffic if you wrote tests for your changes to.

 ##Issues

 Log issues with GitHub [Issues](https://github.com/dankraus/sendgrid-cfml/issues)

 ##Thanks
 I was going a bit crazy trying to convert unicode chars for the X-SMTPAPI headers.
 Big thanks to this Saman W Jayasekara @cfloveorg and this [blog post](http://cflove.org/2009/12/format-unicode-string-for-indesign-a-coldfusion-udf.cfm)!
 I rewrote it in cfscript for use in `SMTPAPI.cfc`.